Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 Intermediate schools bridge elementary and middle (grades 5-6).
 The rating spread is wide:

-- Mary Lillard Intermediate: A rating, score 90.
-The only A-rated intermediate in MISD.
+- Mary Lillard Intermediate: A rating, score 91.
 Feeds Danny Jones MS and the Lake Ridge HS chain.

-- Alma Martinez Intermediate: B rating, score 89, 930 students.
+- Alma Martinez Intermediate: A rating, score 91, 843 students.
+Rose from a B this year.
 Feeds Charlene McKinzey MS and the Legacy HS chain.

-- Cross Timbers Intermediate: D rating, score 63.
+- Cross Timbers Intermediate: D rating, score 69.
 MISD's only D-rated intermediate.
 Feeds T.A.
 Howard MS and Summit HS.
-High at-risk (61%) and economically disadvantaged (73%) enrollment drives the gap.
+High economically disadvantaged (73%) enrollment drives the gap.

 Elementary school determines your intermediate, middle, and high pathway.
 Cross Timbers is MISD's lowest-rated intermediate but eventually feeds Summit HS (A-rated).
 That's a pattern worth understanding if you're looking in that feeder zone.
 For side-by-side campus comparisons, use the MISD Campus Comparison Tool above.
 For the 2025-26 feeder-pattern changes, see Attendance Zones below.